-Going into rehab, I planned to not “drink the Kool-Aid.”
-In my mind, I didn’t need help to quit shooting drugs into my arm.
-But I knew I needed to do something to satisfy some people who were really concerned about me, namely my parents and a judge.
-That was then . . . but in October of 2018, I celebrated thirty-five years of recovery.
+Going into rehab at 18, I planned not to “drink the Kool-Aid.”
+In my mind, I didn’t need help to quit doing drugs but I knew I needed to satisfy the people who were really concerned about me, namely my parents . . . and a judge.
+That was then . . . but in October of 2019, I celebrate thirty-six years of recovery.
 You could say, in my case, treatment worked.

 I often think about the miracle of recovery in my life.
-My wife, as well as our sons and daughters, have never known me as a craven addict.
+My wife, as well as our sons and daughters, have never known me as a craven, selfish addict.
 Our children are now older than I was when I began my heavy drug use.
 They are all incredibly normal!
-These things, let alone a fulfilling career and modest material success, fill me with gratitude.
-When contemplating my own experience of staying clean and sober through most of a lifetime, my mind always goes to the 14 months I was in treatment — not to my clinical training, not to grad school, not to the thousands of 12-meetings I’ve attended, not to the decades of 12-step work I’ve done with sponsors . . . instead, back to treatment.
+These things, let alone a fulfilling career and modest material success, make me grateful.
+When thinking about my own experience of staying clean and sober through most of a lifetime, my mind always goes to the 14 months I was in treatment — not to my clinical training, not to grad school, not to the thousands of 12-meetings I’ve attended, not to the decades of 12-step work I’ve done with sponsors . . . instead, back to treatment.
 Why?

-To you, maybe it’s obvious.
-Honestly, though, I’m not sure.
-But my experience is not unique.
+My feelings are not unique.
+Treatment center nostalgia is rather common among old-timers in recovery.
 In fact, people who do stay clean and sober long-term usually have detailed stories of gratitude about the treatment center or the twelve-step network that was there for them in the beginning.
 They take very little, if any, of the credit themselves!

 There were thousands, of young people like me entering treatment centers in 1983.
 The program I went to was hard.
 “Tough love” was the theme; no quarter for self-pity or blame.
 I had created my own misery by doing drugs; there was no other fault.
 Other than a nightly written personal inventory (basically a 12-step worksheet about your day), there were no assignments.